 Python Geoscience Modelling and Interpretation

 PyGMI stands for Python Geoscience Modelling and Interpretation.
-It is a modelling and interpretation suite aimed at magnetic, gravity and other datasets.
+It is a modelling and interpretation suite aimed at magnetic, gravity, remote sensing and other datasets.

 PyGMI is developed at the Council for Geoscience (Geological Survey of South Africa).